karmaniverous/stan/.stan/system/stan.system.md

 - 300‑line guidance applies to new and existing code.
   - Do not generate a single new module that exceeds ~300 LOC.
 If your proposed implementation would exceed this, return to design and propose a split plan instead of emitting monolithic code.
   - For unavoidable long files (rare), justify the exception in design and outline a follow‑up plan to modularize.
+- Enforcement
+  - Whenever a module exceeds ~300 LOC, either:
+    • propose and seek approval for a split (modules, responsibilities, tests), or
+    • justify keeping it long (rare, e.g., generated code).
+  - Record the split plan or justification in <stanPath>/system/stan.todo.md (the dev plan) before making further changes to that module.
 - Favor composability and testability.
   - Smaller modules with clear responsibilities enable targeted unit tests and simpler refactors.